 Who does the therapist talk to?

 The therapist will likely start with individual sessions which may lead to some group therapy or the child may have therapy sessions with each parent separately.
 Every family is different and experiences different needs.
-Generally, family therapists are really in tune with what is the best fit for each family dynamic.
-Therapists who work with children, especially children who are at a very young age, often like to talk with all the prominent adult figures in a child’s life to ensure everyone is aware and on board with helping the child navigate through this confusing and/or difficult time.
+Family therapists are really in tune with what is the best fit for each family dynamic.
+Therapists who work with children, especially children who are at a very young age, often like to talk with all the prominent adult figures in a child’s life.
+They want to ensure everyone is aware and on board with helping the child navigate through this confusing and/or difficult time.

 When is the best time to start therapy?